kcl-tscm/imeall/README.md

 An additional set of three degrees of freedom is then used to extend the above definition.
-These degrees of freedom correspond to a rigid body translation of one grain relative to the other.
-These however are limited to rigid translation the result in stable atomic configurations of the grain boundary.
-Hence for the purposes of this database the Grain boundary is determined by the first five degrees of freedom, within each of the Grainboundaries there is then a possibility to represent different rigid body translations.
+These degrees of freedom correspond to a rigid body translation in the two dimensional plain of the grain boundary one relative to the other, and a volume relaxation orthogonal to the grainboundary plane.
+These atomic scale degrees of freedom compose subgrains of the canonical parent grain.

-We assign the ideallized crystalline bulk structure the notation:
+Finally, we assign the ideallized crystalline bulk structure the notation:

 ```
   0000000000